janpolowinski/dswarm-temporary-docu/HTTP API discovery.md

 The HTTP API endpoints are annotated with [Swagger](http://swagger.io/) descriptions that allow every client to discover and test the API.
-You can feed every (open) [Swagger UI](https://github.com/swagger-api/swagger-ui) (e.g. http://petstore.swagger.wordnik.com) with the API specification available at http://127.0.0.1:8087/dmp/api-docs/ (if you run the backend application locally (otherwise you need to set the base URI as needed)).
+You can access our Swagger instance to explore the API definitions [here](http://sdvdswarm01.slub-dresden.de/docs/?url=http://sdvdswarm01.slub-dresden.de/dmp/api-docs).
+To run example calls you would need a running local instance.

 <!-- TODO: document local swagger UI endpoint -->